marbocub/MariaPrintSystem/README.md

 * MariaPrintTray is a tasktray icon / program that monitors new files in the virtual spool and kickstart the preview program with the name of the created file as an argument.

 * MariaPrintManager is a preview and print program for a PostScript file.
 It prints a PS file in the virtual spool to a real printer.
 It supports user interface for authenticate a user and accounting by page count.

+* MariaPrintProcessor is a print processor.
+It is planning to allow or deny print based on document name in print spool.

 Requirements and Limitations
 ============================